-Subject to adjustment as set forth in the 2022 Plan and as described below, the aggregate number of Ordinary Shares which may be issued or transferred pursuant to awards under the 2022 Plan is equal to the sum of (i) 8,900,000; (ii) the number of our Ordinary Shares which remain available for grant under the Current Plan as of the effective date of the 2022 Plan; and (iii) any Ordinary Shares underlying outstanding awards under the Current Plan as of the effective date of the 2022 Plan; and (iii) any Ordinary Shares underlying outstanding awards under the Current Plan as of the effective date of the 2022 Plan; and (iii) any Ordinary Shares underlying outstanding awards under the Current Plan as of the effective date of the 2022 Plan; and (iii) any Ordinary Shares underlying outstanding awards under the Current Plan as of the effective date of the 2022 Plan; and (iii) any Ordinary Shares underlying outstanding awards under the Current Plan as of the effective date of the 2022 Plan; and (iii) any Ordinary Shares underlying outstanding awards under the Current Plan as of the effective date of the 2022 Plan; and (iii) any Ordinary Shares or ordinary Shares become available for grant as described below.
+Subject to adjustment as set forth in the 2022 Plan and as described below, the aggregate number of Ordinary Shares which may be issued or transferred pursuant to awards under the 2022 Plan is equal to the sum of (i) 8,900,000; (ii) the number of our Ordinary Shares which remain available for grant under the Current Plan as of the effective date of the 2022 Plan; and (iii) any Ordinary Shares underlying outstanding awards under the Current Plan as of the effective date of the 2022 Plan ("Current Plan Awards") that are forfeited or otherwise become available for grant as described below.
 Notwithstanding the foregoing and subject to adjustment as set forth in the 2022 Plan as described below, the maximum number of incentive stock options that may be granted under the 2022 Plan is 12,400,000.
 Any Ordinary Shares distributed pursuant to an award may consist, in whole or in part, of authorized and unissued Ordinary Shares, treasury Ordinary Shares or Ordinary Shares purchased on the open market.
 After the effective date of the 2022 Plan, no awards may be granted under the Current Plan.